ranguli/cabrillo/README.md

 ---------------------
 A Python library to parse Cabrillo-format amateur radio contest logs, with no external dependencies.

+# Fork Status
+I'm not actively working on this project right now (Sept 2023) as I'm not doing much Python or ham radio stuff at the moment.
+I may pick it up again later, but for now this repo is in maintenance mode.
+PRs and contributions are still welcome.

+The differences between this fork and the upstream repo are:
+- Switch to the Poetry build system ([PR #3](https://github.com/ranguli/cabrillo/pull/3))
+- Add ADIF to Cabrillo conversion ([PR #3](https://github.com/ranguli/cabrillo/pull/3))
+- Add missing fields/values from the Cabrillo spec ([PR #1](https://github.com/ranguli/cabrillo/pull/1), contributed back upstream)

 # Getting Started

 ## Basic Parsing